nicolas-briemant/web-component-env/README.md

 `./node_modules/.bin/wce`

-> note: you are free to create an alias or install the package globally.
+> you are free to create an alias or install the package globally.